microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 Remove the default camera in the project (the next step creates a camera customized for holographic development).

-Add the `Main Camera.prefab` (found under HoloToolkit/Utilities/Prefabs).
+Add the `HoloLensCamera.prefab` (found under HoloToolkit/Input/Prefabs).

-You will probably want to add `ManualCameraControl.cs` (found under HoloToolkit/Utilities/Scripts) to the
-`Main Camera`.
-This allows the user to manually control the camera when in the Unity player.

 `HoloToolkit -> Configure -> Apply HoloLens Scene Settings`